DevOps-Academy-Org/kubernetes-workshop/slides/presentations/k8s/index.md

 ```
 and apply it as usual...

 ---

 ### Bonus: Traefik

-* A 'Real' Loadbalancer in front of our Cluster
+* A 'real' loadbalancer in front of our cluster
-* Allow low port Ingress
+* Allow low port ingress

 Live Demo...

 ---

 ### Clean it up
 ```
 kubectl delete deployments --all